Whatapalaver/docker-django-1/README.md

 - first start up the database service running in detached mode with `make postgres-start`
 - then get the django container running with `make run-dev`
 - You can access your application via **`127.0.0.1:7500`**
+- In a separate terminal open a shell with `make shell` and create a new app `./manage.py startapp app_name` and run any migrations with `./manage.py migrate`

 ## Hosts within your environment